jhsu802701/rails_from_scratch_rails5/10-02-user_index.md

 * Enter the command "test1".
 Two of the tests fail because of a missing template.

 ### User Index View
+* Enter the command "touch app/views/users/index.html.erb" to create the user index page.
+* Enter the command "sh testc.sh".
+All of the controller tests should pass.
+* Enter the command "test1".
+Two of the integration tests fail due to missing content on the index page.
-Create the file app/views/users/index.html.erb with the following content:
+* Create the file app/views/users/index.html.erb with the following content:
 ```
 <% provide(:title, 'User Index') %>